Dysart Road Kirkcaldy

 Under the banner ‘Draining the Ran, Enhancing the Environment’ the Improving Urban Waters investment will help reduce spills and prevent sewage related debris such as wet wipes from entering the environment during periods of rainfall.

-Update - February 2026
+Update - May 2026

+A section of the car park will remain open for the duration of the works.
 Roadworks will be in place on Dysart Road, although access to private driveways will be maintained.
 Access to Ravenscraig car park will be from the east of Dysart Road (Briarscliff Street/Wishart Place side).
 There will be no access to car park from the roundabout at St Clair Street/Nether Street (bottom of Dysart Road) or Harriet Street and Ravenscraig Street.
+Local businesses will remain open as normal.